Privacy Policy for SpeechCatcher

 You have the following rights with respect to your personal data:

 As explained in Section 4, the Provider is the Data Controller for Encrypted Session Data.
 Speech Metrics is the Data Controller for Provider Account Data and Usage/Device Data.
-Our designated Data Protection Officer (DPO) or privacy representative can be reached at dpo@speechmetrics.ca or via mail at our registered address.
+Our Privacy Officer is Gregory Hedlund and can be reached at privacy@speechmetrics.ca or via mail at our registered address.
+The Privacy Officer is responsible for overseeing this Privacy Policy, responding to data-subject requests, and serving as the point of contact for supervisory authorities.

 10.3.
 International Data Transfers

 Your personal information may be transferred to, stored, and processed in a country that is not regarded as ensuring an adequate level of protection for personal data under European Union law, such as the United States.
-To provide adequate protection for these transfers, we have put in place appropriate safeguards, such as the Standard Contractual Clauses (SCCs) approved by the European Commission, to ensure that your personal data is treated in a manner that is consistent with and respects the EU and UK laws on data protection.
+To provide adequate protection for these transfers, we have put in place appropriate safeguards, such as the Standard Contractual Clauses (SCCs) approved by the European Commission and the UK International Data Transfer Agreement (IDTA) or UK Addendum where applicable, to ensure that your personal data is treated in a manner that is consistent with and respects the EU and UK laws on data protection.
+Where You select a European Union data residency region at account creation, Your Encrypted Session Data and Provider Account Data are stored on Firebase infrastructure in the europe-west1 region and are not transferred outside the EEA in the ordinary course of providing the Service.

 11. Information for Users in the United States